MachinisteWeb/node-atlas/README.en.md

 sudo apt-get install -y nodejs
 ```

-There is a naming conflict with the node package (Amateur Packet Radio Node Program), and the nodejs binary has been renamed from node to nodejs.
-You'll need to symlink /usr/bin/node to /usr/bin/nodejs or you could uninstall the Amateur Packet Radio Node Program to avoid that conflict.
+There is a naming conflict with the `node` package (Amateur Packet Radio Node Program), and the Node.js binary has been renamed from `node` to `nodejs`.
+You'll need to symlink `/usr/bin/node` to `/usr/bin/nodejs` or you could uninstall the Amateur Packet Radio Node Program to avoid that conflict.